terem42/zfs-hetzner-vm/README.md

 # zfs-hetzner-vm

-Fully automatic, unattended script to install Debian 10 or Ubuntu 18 with ZFS root on Hetzner VPS.
+Scripts to install Debian 10 or Ubuntu 18 with ZFS root on Hetzner VPS.<br/>
 __WARNING:__ all data on the disk will be destroyed.

+## How to use:

+* Login into Hetzner cloud server console.
+* Choose "rescue" menu.
-How to use: add SSH key to the rescue console, set it OS to linux64, then press mount rescue and power cycle Next, connect via SSH to rescue console, and run the script from this repo.
+* Click "enable rescue and power cycle",  add SSH key to the rescue console, set it OS to linux64, then press mount rescue and power cycle" button.
+* connect via SSH to rescue console, and run the script from this repo.

 Debian 10 minimal setup with SSH server